Changes to City's drinking water system

 The City has identified properties with lead water service pipes.
-In the last two years, properties received free water filter kits consisting of a NSF/ANSI-53 approved PUR – Ultimate Filtration System with Lead Reduction water filters to eliminate the risk of consuming lead while drinking tap water.
-To continue to reduce the risk of consuming lead while drinking tap water at this time, properties that has been identified with a known lead service pipe will receive two additional 3 pack of lead reduction replacement pitcher filters, which is a 12-month supply of NSF/ANSI-53 approved filters for the PUR – Ultimate Filtration System, at no cost.
+To reduce the risk of consuming lead while drinking tap water at this time, properties that have been identified with a known lead service pipe will receive a Brita® Tahoe Water Pitcher with a total of two (2) Brita® Elite™ water filters, which for an average household is a 12-month supply of NSF/ANSI-53 approved lead-reducing filters at no cost.
+Additional filters can be purchased at a variety of local retailers.

 Lead found in drinking water can pose a significant health risk.
 The population at the highest risk from lead exposure are infants, children under the age of 6, and pregnant women.